 Sadie was preceded in death by parents Eufracio and Sofia, sister Onesima (Harry) Nolan, brother Fracio Silva, husband Alan Paul Helms, son Alan Gene Helms, brothers-in-law Anthony Martinez and Mickey Copeland, and mother-in-law Martha (Merle) Mayer.

-Sadie is survived by son Kevin (Whittney) Helms of Cortland, grandsons Trent (Alex) Helms of Beatrice and Carson (Lillie) Helms of Cortland, partner Eugene Schoeppner of Lincoln, sisters Ida Martinez of Albuquerque, NM, Stella Copeland of Albuquerque, NM, brothers Ben (Shirley) Silva of Rio Rancho, NM and Joe (Jennifer) Silva of Rociada, NM, brothers-in-law Ric (Barb) Helms of Pawnee City, David Helms of Auburn, and Mark (Nettie) Helms of Marthon FL, sisters-in-law Renee Helms of Papillion, Sam (Tom) Mayer of Omaha, JJ (Dee) Adams of Lincoln, Jeanette Knight of Carroll, IA, stepdaughters Jill (Dan) Hurtz of Lincoln and Beth (Jeff) Miller of Lincoln, stepson Troy (Becky) Schoeppner of Kansas City, step grandchildren Morgan Hurtz of Lincoln, Farren Hurtz of Lincoln, Cole Miller of Lincoln, Lily (Nolan) Dean of Kansas City, Colby Schoeppner of Kansas City, Landry Schoeppner of Kansas City, Laney Schoeppner of Kansas City, and great grandchild Wilder Dean of Kansas City.
+Sadie is survived by son Kevin (Whittney) Helms of Cortland, grandsons Trent (Alex) Helms of Beatrice and Carson (Lillie) Helms of Cortland, partner Eugene Schoeppner of Lincoln, sisters Ida Martinez of Albuquerque, NM, Stella Copeland of Albuquerque, NM, brothers Ben (Shirley) Silva of Rio Rancho, NM and Joe (Jennifer) Silva of Rociada, NM, brothers-in-law Ric (Barb) Helms of Pawnee City, David Helms of Auburn, and Mark (Nettie) Mayer of Marthon FL, sisters-in-law Renee Helms of Papillion, Sam (Tom) Mayer of Omaha, JJ (Dee) Adams of Lincoln, Jeanette Knight of Carroll, IA, stepdaughters Jill (Dan) Hurtz of Lincoln and Beth (Jeff) Miller of Lincoln, stepson Troy (Becky) Schoeppner of Kansas City, step grandchildren Morgan Hurtz of Lincoln, Farren Hurtz of Lincoln, Cole Miller of Lincoln, Lily (Nolan) Dean of Kansas City, Colby Schoeppner of Kansas City, Landry Schoeppner of Kansas City, Laney Schoeppner of Kansas City, and great grandchild Wilder Dean of Kansas City.

 Visitation will take place Monday, June 16, 2025, from 5:00 p.m. to 7:00 p.m., at the Historic Rudge Chapel located in Wyuka Cemetery at 3600 “O” Street, Lincoln, NE 68510.
 Rosary will follow at 7:30 p.m.